Get

 The 10 Tips to Get Your Puppy to Eat Dry Food

 If it’s not a health problem, here are commonly used methods to get your puppy more interested in eating dry food.
-If it is a health problem, this can only be addressed by your vet.
+If it is a health problem, this can only be addressed by a vet.

-1. Speak to Your Vet
+1. Speak to a Vet

-Before you start feeding your puppy dry food, you should start by asking your vet what the best foods are for your puppy.
-Some puppy food needs a veterinarian prescription, but your vet will only offer this if your puppy has a medical condition.
+Before you start feeding your puppy dry food, you should start by asking a vet what the best foods are for your puppy.
+Some puppy food needs a veterinarian prescription, but a vet will only offer this if your puppy has a medical condition.
+Otherwise, they can let you know the best puppy foods specifically for your dog.

 2. Get the Right Kibble